What's in a credit report?

 If you think that a default has been listed on your credit report incorrectly, or if you think you don’t even owe the money being claimed, you can dispute the information with the credit reporting bodies.

-Court proceedings information (i.e. court judgments)
+Court proceedings information (i.e. court judgements)

 Your credit report will show if a court has made a judgment against you in relation to any unpaid loans or credit to buy things.
-This will stay on your credit report for 5 years from the date the judgment was given.
+This will stay on your credit report for 5 years from the date the judgement was given.

 This could happen if, for example, you don’t pay your credit card for a long time and the lender thinks the only way to get their money back is to take you to court.
 Another example is if you don’t pay your home loan and the lender goes to court to take possession of the house that was given as security.